Stories of Impact

 Robert M. and Thelma G. Flory Doctoral Study Award

-Nursing instructor Jenna Davis, MSN, RNC-NIC was the 2018 recipient of the Robert M. and Thelma G. Flory Doctoral Study Award.
-This year marks the 10th anniversary of the founding of this award, which supports PA College faculty who are pursuing a doctoral degree or postdoctoral research.
+Two PA College faculty were the 2019-20 recipients of the Robert M. and Thelma G. Flory Doctoral Study Award which supports faculty who are pursuing a doctoral degree or postdoctoral research.

 Kenneth G. Stoudt Faculty Excellence Award